holdeelocks/Sprint-Challenge-RDBMS/README.md

    A foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.
-   We need an intermediary table to go between the two.
+   We need an intermediary join table to go between the two.

 ## Project Set Up